Seared Herb Panela. Courtesy of Hugo's

 5240 N. O’Connor Boulevard, Suite 160

-Known as a “healthy Mexican food restaurant,” Hugo’s opened almost a year ago in Irving.
+Known as a “healthy Mexican food restaurant,” Hugo’s opened four years ago in Irving.
 Hugo Miranda opened the spot and will soon be opening another, flagship location of the restaurant in Uptown Dallas.
 Chef Natalio Charles uses all grass-fed meats and all-natural pork at Hugo’s.

 Both natives of Mexico, Miranda and Charles know how to make authentic Mexican food, but in a healthy way.